Go, the Go Community, and the Pandemic

 Conferences and Meetups

 The Go community thrives on in-person conferences and meetups.
-We had anticipated 35 conferences this year and thousands of meetups, nearly all of which have now changed, been postponed, or been cancelled.
+We had anticipated 35 conferences this year and thousands of meetups, nearly all of which have now changed, been postponed, or been canceled.
 We’ll keep the conferences wiki page updated as plans change.

 We want to do everything we can to help support impacted Go conferences.
 We also want to support efforts to explore new ways for gophers to connect in the time of social distancing.
 In addition to honoring Google’s existing sponsorships, we are interested to offer support to people planning virtual conference alternatives through the rest of the year.
 If you are organizing a Go conference and have been impacted, or if you are considering holding a virtual alternative, please reach out to Carmen Andoh at email@example.com.